ZeroMurder/My-Programming-Language/README.md

 def function_name() — defines a new function with no parameters and the name function_name, with a single expression as its body.

-!(expr1, expr2) — function with two arguments, TRY_FUNC: tries to execute expr1, and if an error occurs, executes expr2.
+!(1 / 0, Error) — function with two arguments, TRY_FUNC: tries to execute expr1, and if an error occurs, executes expr2.

  Arithmetic operators: addition +, subtraction -, multiplication *, division /.

  Working with numbers, strings, and a basic set of operations and constructs.
 #--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------#